QAnon ‘poster boy’ for Capitol riot sent back to jail after violating court order to stay off Internet

 He wore a QAnon shirt while chasing police on Jan.
 6. Now he says he was deceived by ‘a pack of lies.’

-Assistant U.S. Attorney Mira Havill argued that Jensen claimed both that he felt deceived by QAnon, and that he remains captivated by it, saying, “He can’t have it both ways.”
+Assistant U.S. Attorney Hava Mirell argued that Jensen claimed both that he felt deceived by QAnon and that he remains captivated by it, saying, “He can’t have it both ways.”

-“There are no additional conditions this court could impose to ensure that Mr. Jensen does not return to the habits that led him to the Capitol, resist police throughout the day and led him to jail” once before, Havill said.
+“There are no additional conditions this court could impose to ensure that Mr. Jensen does not return to the habits that led him to the Capitol, [to] resist police throughout the day and led him to jail,” Havill said.

 Kelly said he found “clear and convincing evidence” that Jensen barely hesitated before violating court orders and was unlikely to abide by them in the future.

-Kelly remanded Jensen to the custody of the U.S. Marshal Service at the federal courthouse in Des Moines, and set a Sept.
+Kelly remanded Jensen to the custody of the U.S. Marshals Service at the federal courthouse in Des Moines, and set a Sept.
 24 hearing to assess the status of plea talks.

 The QAnon conspiracy theory played a role in Jensen’s alleged, violent and very serious conduct, the judge said, and “played a major role in a very, very serious event.”
-Jensen claimed he had experienced “a wake-up call that had ended his victimization,” but that appears not to have been completed, Kelly said.
+Jensen claimed he had experienced “a wake-up call that had ended his victimization,” but that reawakening appears not to have been completed, Kelly said.

-Jensen has pleaded not guilty to a seven-count indictment that includes three felony charges: rioting, assaulting police and obstruction of a congressional proceeding, punishable by up to 20 years in prison.
+Jensen has pleaded not guilty to a seven-count indictment that includes three felony charges: rioting, assaulting police and obstruction of a congressional proceeding.
+He could be sent to prison for up to 20 years.

-The FBI in a threat assessment dated June 4 this year noted the arrests of more than 20 self-identified QAnon adherents in the storming of the Capitol.
-The assessment said their presence underscored how the current environment “likely will continue to act as a catalyst for some to begin accepting the legitimacy of violent action.”
+The FBI noted in a threat assessment dated June 4 this year the arrests of more than 20 self-identified QAnon adherents in the storming of the Capitol on Jan.
+6. The assessment said their presence underscored how the current environment “likely will continue to act as a catalyst for some to begin accepting the legitimacy of violent action.”

-The FBI assessed that some domestic violent extremist adherents of QAnon likely will begin to believe they have an obligation to shift “towards engaging in real-world violence,” even as others disengage from the de-platformed movement.
+The FBI assessed that some violent extremist adherents of QAnon were likely to begin believing they had an obligation to shift “towards engaging in real-world violence,” even as others disengaged from the movement.

-Separately Thursday, a federal judge ordered the Federal Defender’s Office of Washington to appear next Thursday as possible “advisory counsel” for one of 17 Jan.
+Separately Thursday, a federal judge ordered the Federal Defender’s Office in D.C. to appear next Thursday as possible “advisory counsel” for one of 17 Jan.
 6 defendants represented by lawyer John Pierce, who has been reportedly hospitalized for nearly two weeks without explanation to judges or prosecutors.

-U.S. District Judge Amit P. Mehta issued the order in case defendant Peter Schwartz, a Kentucky welder who has pleaded not-guilty to a 14-count indictment, wanted to replace Pierce after an employee of Pierce’s law firm failed to explain his absence to Schwartz or arrange for another lawyer to appear, as Mehta had requested at a hearing last Thursday.
+U.S. District Judge Amit P. Mehta issued the order in case defendant Peter Schwartz, a Kentucky welder who has pleaded not guilty to a 14-count indictment, wanted to replace Pierce after an employee of Pierce’s law firm failed to explain Pierce’s absence to Schwartz or arrange for another lawyer to appear, as Mehta had requested at a hearing last Thursday.

 Ryan Marshall, Pierce’s employee, did say he had spoken directly to Pierce three days ago for the first time since Aug.
-23. Marshall told the judge that Pierce said he was seriously ill, but expected to be released from a hospital this week, without saying why or providing further elaboration.
+23. Marshall told the judge that Pierce said he was seriously ill but expected to be released from a hospital this week, without saying why or providing further elaboration.

-Marshall also said that while Pierce had 17 clients, he had never spoken with Pierce’s firm’s other named partner, nor knew of any other attorney with the firm.
+Marshall also said that although Pierce had 17 clients, he had never spoken with Pierce’s firm’s other named partner and did not know of any other lawyer with the firm.